willfindlay/honors-thesis/thesis/thesis.md

-As discussed in previous sections (see \autoref{ebpf-superpowers} and \autoref{data_collection_survey}), eBPF offers several unique advantages over traditional solutions, particularly with respect to intrusion detection data collection. eBPF can match the scope of kernel-based implementations while providing safety guarantees that previously would not have been possible.
-This essentially caused an implicit trade-off between production safety and scope in IDS implementations.
+As discussed in previous sections (see \autoref{ebpf-superpowers} and \autoref{data_collection_survey}), eBPF offers several unique advantages over traditional solutions, particularly with respect to intrusion detection data collection. eBPF can match the scope [@bcc; @gregg19bpf] and speed [@gebai18] of kernel-based implementations while providing safety guarantees that previously would not have been possible.
+Whereas before there existed an implicit trade-off between production safety on one hand and scope and efficiency on the other, now eBPF marries these three properties under one paradigm.
 Furthermore, eBPF's forward-compatibility ensures that new versions of the kernel will not break old code, and that in general it is not necessary to upgrade to a new kernel version once one has access to the minimum set of features required to compile and run a given BPF program.
 For instance, since ebpH depends on Linux 5.3, all Linux kernel versions $\ge$ 5.3 will be able to support